SW-g16/sw/documentation/final-report.md

     ( bill has yayproporion >=0.5 ) -> b passed
     ( bill has yayproporion <0.5 ) -> b failed

 ## Data Reuse and Querying (Milestone 3)

-### Data Sources
+    /*

-// describe 2 used data sources.
-One must be a SPARQL endpoint.
-The other can be any format.
-100-200 words
+        1. (100-200 words) a description of at least 2 external sources of data that will be used by your application.
+At least one of these must be an external SPARQL endpoint.
+The other dataset need not be in RDF.

-#### Primary data sources

-We mine these sources and construct semantic data.

-##### Parltrack

-##### Govtrack

-#### Namespaces

-We reference resources from these external vocabularies

-##### FOAF

-##### DBPedia

-#### Motivation for choice of adta sources

-// give motivation for choices.
-Why does the application need these sources specifically?
-100-200 words
+        2. (100-200 words) a motivation for choosing these data sources: why does the application need these sources specifically.

-#### Data Integration

-// describe how you integrated the data with your ontology, did you use inferencing?
-200-300 words
+        3. (200-300 words) a description of how you produce integrated the data with your ontology, did you use inferencing?

-We mined triples fitting our ontology from some data sources.

-### Multiple complex SPARQL queries

-// describe multiple complex SPARQL queries, relevant for the application, that produce results over the integrated data and ontology.
-200-300 words
+        4. (100-200 words) a description of multiple complex SPARQL queries, relevant for the application, that produce results over the integrated data and ontology
+        5. (200-300 words) a description and evidence that running the SPARQL queries against the ontology and data produces inferences (screenshot reasoning on/off).
+Discuss the inferences.
+    */

+We're interested in

+ - any data about individual voters
+ - text, date, and votes on a bill
+ - which voting assembly has which voters and bills

+> In a September 2011 joint report from the National Democratic Institute and World Bank Institute, a survey of parliamentary monitoring organisations (PMOs) found that parliamentary informatics are used by approximately 40 percent of PMOs worldwide. " - wikipedia.org/wiki/Parliamentary_informatics)

+So there's lots of data available.
+If we were to continue this project beyond the scope of this course, we'd want to mine every available source.
+For now we retrieve data from govtrack, parltrack and dbpedia.

+#### GovTrack

+From govtrack's data, we mine voter ids, some voter info, bills, and votes.
+See the govtrack data getter code for comments on it's structure.

-#### Queries
+#### ParlTrack

+### Querying and Data Analysis

+We now have lots of data which we can analyze by sending complex sparql queries to our database.
+There's no limit to the number of different analyses we can do / queries we can write.
+Below we give some low-hanging ones.

-##### Voting Assembly Party Compositions
+#### Voting Assembly Party Compositions

 The following query returns the proportion of parties' representation in a voting assembly at the time of a certain bill.
 Since we have a unified ontology, this will of course work for any of our 2 data sources.
 Inference is involved: we never explictly store that a resource is a Voter, it is inferred from the fact that they vote, because `:votesOn rdfs:Domain :Voter`.

   select ?voting_assembly ?date ?party where {complex condition}

 ##### Another complex query relying on inferencing

 This is a description of the query.

   select ?stuff where {complex condition}

-#### Description and evidence of query results involving inferencing

-// describe and give evidence that
-//   - running the SPARQL queries against the ontology
-//   - data produces inferences (screenshot reasoning on/off).
-// Discuss the inferences.
-200-300 words

 # Appendix

 ## Ontology